jhoneill/OctopusTools/README.md

     and `.Machines()` to objects tagged `OctopusEnvironment`.
 Knowing this the  `Get-OctopusEnvironment` command can be enhanced with a `-machines` switch, so it calls `Get-Octopus -Kind Environment` to get the objects and for one returned, calls its`.Machines()` method.

 *   This consistency made it easy to do argument completers.
-One, `OptopusGenericNamesCompleter` will assume the parameter name is the object type, so `Get-OctopusEnvironment` has an `Environment` parameter (aliases Name,ID), `Get-OctopusMachine` has a `Machine` parameter (aliases name,ID), and the completer works for both of them and populates the picklist with their `name` property.
+One, `OctopusGenericNamesCompleter` will assume the parameter name is the object type, so `Get-OctopusEnvironment` has an `Environment` parameter (aliases Name,ID), `Get-OctopusMachine` has a `Machine` parameter (aliases name,ID), and the completer works for both of them and populates the picklist with their `name` property.
     I've made a few more completers for cases that don't follow this pattern.